Skip to main content

 or

-have a filter made of cellulose acetate (i.e., a cigarette-type filter) or any other integrated filter.
+• have a filter made of cellulose acetate (for example, a cigarette-type filter) or any other integrated filter.

-An example of a substance commonly used to wrap cigars that contains tobacco but is not natural leaf tobacco is homogenized tobacco leaf.
-This product is made from tobacco scraps that are pulverized, mixed with other products, and rolled into sheets that can be used to wrap cigars.
+Homogenized tobacco is a substance commonly used to wrap cigars that contains tobacco but is not natural leaf tobacco.
+It is made from tobacco scraps that are pulverized, mixed with other products, and rolled into sheets that can be used to wrap cigars.

 Quick reference chart: cigar vs. little cigar